 Interested in caring for youngsters, teaching preschool or even running a daycare?
 Before jumping into the career of your dreams, you will need the proper credentials and education.
 If you already know which degree and program is right for you, that’s great!
 But where should you start if you have no idea of where to begin?
 For many, the best starting point is to obtain a Child Development Associate (CDA) Credential.
 Many have launched a career in early childhood education (ECE) by taking the same first step, so you are not alone.

 The CDA Credential covers many of the components that research and subject-matter experts have deemed critical in both ECE curriculum and experience.
 Since 1975, this credential has stood as the foundation of professional development in the ECE field and is made more valuable by its national recognition and adaptability to any program for young children.

-With a CDA, you can advance your career, increase your skills and knowledge and be eligible for more jobs.
+Sometimes referred to as CDA certification, the proper term is CDA Credential, and it can help you advance your career, increase your skills and knowledge and be eligible for more jobs.

 Facts about the CDA